Ulf3000/sessionBuddy/README.md

-this addon is part of my "tab-trio" of addons which i need for a complete workflow !
+Why should you use this addon over some of the session managers in the addon store ?

+- it uses firefox`s internal session api which handles everything from closed tabs, tab history and crash restore
+- that means after session restore with sessionbuddy even the tabhistory and other tab data is restored 1:1
+- this also enables other userscripts and classic addons to attach and retrieve abritrary data to tabbrowser tabs and sessionstore will save and load them accordingly
+- of course its much faster and more cpu friendly and less error prone than webextension api addons, in fact ive been using this addon since 2018 without any error

 --------
-please use this userchrome loader for legacy addon support in new firefox versions
+to be able to install you have to use this userchrome loader with legacy addon support in new firefox versions from xiaoxiaoflood https://github.com/xiaoxiaoflood/firefox-scripts

-https://github.com/xiaoxiaoflood/firefox-scripts

 --------